MEET THE TLCU TEAM

 Mark remains an owner of the business but has since retired from the TLCU clinic full-time.
 Mark is still involved with the operations of the business and works in a consultant capacity sharing with the team his extensive knowledge and experience within the prosthetics industry.

-MICHELLE NEWCOMBE ANZIIF (Assoc) CIP
+MICHELLE NEWCOMBE-PLATT ANZIIF (Assoc) CIP

 JON CHALCRAFT